MENA Expat Preparation

 Tailored learning solution to prepare leaders for high-stakes business contexts in the Arab world and the wider MENA region.

-Every expat preparation program begins with a clear understanding of the assignment.
-In a free strategy call, we clarify the destination country, professional role, family situation, timeline, and the cultural questions that matter most.
+Every expat preparation program begins with a clear understanding of the assignment and relocation context.
+In a confidential strategy call, we clarify the destination country, professional role, family situation, timeline, and the cultural questions most relevant for successful adaptation and long-term assignment success.

 Frequently Asked Questions